anasderkaoui/AutoRCX/SLAM/README.md

 - MPU6050 IMU
 - DYNAMIXEL MX-106 Servomotor (This can also work for other* servomotors from DYNAMIXEL)

+>[!NOTE]
+>The SLAM methods used in this tutorial can work with any other hardware as long as there are the important elements described in this document.

 The SLAM algorithms (**slam_toolbox and slam_gmapping**) have been tested on a **Raspberry Pi4, Ubuntu 22.04, ROS 2 Humble** and also on **Ubuntu 20.04, ROS 2 Foxy**.

 ## First: